cdauksas/Car_Sales/README.md

  ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/SalesYear.png)

 - 2005 seems to be small.
-Lets look at the total months that was included in 2005
+Lets look at all of the months that were included in 2005:

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/Sales2005.png)

-- Only the first 5 months of are captured in year 2005, this can explain why total sales is lower compared to other years.
+- Only the first 5 months are captured in the year 2005, this can explain why total sales is lower compared to other years.

 ### Next we will look at at total sales by Deal Size